MathFimer: Enhancing Mathematical Reasoning by Expanding Reasoning Steps through Fill-in-the-Middle Task: Approach

 In our experiments, we observed that when the original steps are already sufficiently detailed, the model tends to generate content that is very similar to the subsequent step $y_i$ .
 Therefore, after the FIM model generates the supplementary step $\hat{y_i}$ , we added a similarity calculation step.
 Specifically, we compute the sequence similarity between $\hat{y_i}$ and $y_i$ .
 We set a threshold $\eta$ and mark those generated steps with a similarity greater than $\eta$ as \texttt{invalid}.
 In this paper, we set $\eta$ = 0.8 .

 Next, we insert the steps generated by the FIM model into the original steps.
 Specifically, if the similarity score in the previous step is not labeled as invalid, we will insert it into the original sequence.
-More precisely, for any step $\hat{y_i}$ where the similarity score is less than $\eta$, we insert it between step $y_{i-1}$ and step $y_i$.
 This insertion operation is carried out between each pair of original steps, ultimately constructing a more detailed answer with additional steps.

 To evaluate the effectiveness and generalization of MathFimer-7B in expanding reasoning steps, we used it to extend the reasoning steps on several existing step-by-step reasoning datasets, including a mixture of GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}, MathInstruct-CoT~\citep{yue2023mammoth}, MetaMathQA~\citep{yu2023metamath}, NuminaMath-CoT~\citep{li2024numinamath}, and ScaleQuestMath~\citep{ding2025unleashing}.
 For all datasets, we only used the training set.
 We conducted SFT on multiple base LLMs.
 For general-purpose LLMs, we selected Meta-Llama-3.1-8B/70B~\citep{grattafiori2024llama}, and for math-specialized LLMs, we chose Qwen2.5-Math-7B/72B~\citep{yang2024qwen25math}.
 After SFT, we evaluated performance on multiple mathematical reasoning benchmarks, including GSM8K, MATH, Math Odyssey\citep{fang2025mathodyssey}, and OlympiadBench-EN~\citep{he2024olympiadbench}.